ximenesyuri/ximenesyuri.com/content/libs/comp/jinja.md

 }
 ```

-One time defined the context, one renders a {l:jinja string} by making use of the `.render` method:
+One time defined the context, one renders a {lib:jinja string} by making use of the `.render` method:

 ```python
 from comp import Jinja